The Legendary Robbie Vincent = 2015

 Robbie would play a selection of UK and US Imports, thus strengthening the sales and reach of the sales both in London and further afield.

-Such was the show's cult listening habit that many fans would travel to locations within the Uk where even the weakest signal of BBC Radio London could be received – these locations included High Wycombe, Marlow, Luton, Dunstable, and even just east of Guildford.
+Such was the show's cult listening habit that many fans would travel to locations within the UK where even the weakest signal of BBC Radio London could be received – these locations included High Wycombe, Marlow, Luton, Dunstable, and even just east of Guildford.

-His Saturday show in 1983 progressed to include a Fusion Jazz 40 (which often would mirror the Fusion Few Chart in Blues and Soul magazine)I used to love this part of the show so much, however, it used to drive me crazy, as the Radiofrequency always started to fade out.
+His Saturday show in 1983 progressed to include a Fusion Jazz 40 (which often would mirror the Fusion Few Chart in Blues and Soul magazine)I used to love this part of the show so much, however, it used to drive me crazy, as the radio frequency always started to fade out.

-This resulted in me trying to extend the aerial or running up and down the house to try and get better reception for the show.
+This resulted in me trying to extend the aerial or running up and down the house to try and get a better reception for the show.

-Robbie Vincent's importance to the scene of Soul, Funk, and Jazz music scene within the Uk was that several import 12" singles and albums would not have been officially released in the UK without HIS influence.
+Robbie Vincent's importance to the scene of Soul, Funk, and Jazz music scene within the UK was that several import 12" singles and albums would not have been officially released in the UK without HIS influence.

 Some of the albums or tracks from these artists included Maze feat Frankie Beverley, Brass Construction, Tania Marie, Earl Klugh, and Alfie Silas.

-Below is the 1st Uk Radio Interview for Maze - done by Robbie Vincent (1982) - Part 1
+Below is the 1st UK radio Interview for Maze - done by Robbie Vincent (1982) - Part 1

-For instance the first official playing of Lionel Richie's "All night Long"was by Robbie Vincent on his Saturday Show in the Autumn of 1983 as a promo, well ahead of the release of Richie's album - "Can't slow Down".
+For instance the first official playing of Lionel Richie's "All Night Long"was by Robbie Vincent on his Saturday Show in the Autumn of 1983 as a promo, well ahead of the release of Richie's album - "Can't Slow Down".

 Occasionally, the Saturday Show standard format would be held over for Robbie's popular "All-Winners Show" where the fans would choose the tracks to be played.